guangyaodou/guangyaodou.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Data Science master's student at the University of Pennsylvania.
-This semester, I am working as an NLP research assistant in the Management Department at Wharton.
-Moreover, I am doing my master's thesis on unlearning for LLMs under the supervision of Professor Chris Callison-Burch.
+I am a second-year Data Science master's student at the University of Pennsylvania.
+I am doing my master's thesis on unlearning for LLMs under the supervision of Professor Chris Callison-Burch.

 Publications
 ======